Astral1119/sheets-wiki-data/docs/Array.md

 #### Ranges

-Arrays can be separated into two types: ranges and virtual arrays.
-Ranges are referenced directly from the spreadsheet, while virtual arrays are not.
-They carry additional data, such as the row or column they were sourced from.
-It is important to make this distinction as some formulae, such as SUMIF or OFFSET, require range data to work.
+Arrays fall into two primary categories: **ranges** and **virtual arrays**.

+A **range** refers directly to cells in a spreadsheet and retains contextual information such as the row or column from which it originates.
+Certain functions, such as `SUMIF` or `OFFSET`, require range data to function correctly.

 #### Virtual Array

-A virtual array is any array that does not contain range data.
-These are typically created by either constructing an array using an array literal or by passing a range through most functions.
+A **virtual array** is any array that does not reference range data.
+These arrays are typically produced by constructing an array literal or by passing a range through most spreadsheet functions.
+Virtual arrays exist only in memory and are not directly tied to spreadsheet cells.

 #### Array Literals

-Array literals are constructed arrays that use the `{}` operators to generate a virtual array.
+**Array literals** are constructed arrays defined using curly braces `{}` to produce a virtual array.

 ```xls
 {<item>,<item>;<item>,<item>}
 ```

-The `,` separator delimits values within a row and the `;` separator delimits different rows.
-Elements are processed horizontally first, and vertically second.
-The number of elements in each row much be the same using `{}`.
-If you wish to create [[Array#Jagged Arrays|jagged arrays]], you may need `VSTACK` and `HSTACK`.
+The comma (`,`) separator delimits values within a row and the semicolon (`;`) separator delimits different rows.
+Elements are processed horizontally first, then vertically.

+All rows within an array literal must contain the same number of elements.
+To create [[Array#Jagged Arrays|jagged arrays]], use the [[VSTACK]] and [[HSTACK]] functions instead.

 #### Vectors

-Vectors are 1 by *n* or *m* by 1 arrays.
-Many functions operate on vectors, often referring to a 'single column or row.'
-Vectors distinguish themselves from other types of arrays by pure virtue of how many functions require them.
+Vectors are one-dimensional arrays with dimensions of either $1 \times n$ (row vector) or $m \times 1$ (column vector).
+Many functions specifically operate on vectors, often referring to "a single row or column."
+Vectors are conceptually distinct from two-dimensional arrays, even though they share structural similarities.

-These are typically distinguished from "2-D arrays".

 #### Jagged Arrays

-Jagged arrays are arrays comprised of rows or columns of varying size and padded with null values.
-There is no significant difference between how jagged and non-jagged arrays are handled by Google Sheets functions, and is quite useful when used in conjunction with [[LAMBDA Helper Functions]].
-They are considered [[Bad Practice]] in Excel, however.
+Jagged arrays consist of rows or columns of varying lengths padded with null values to align dimensions.

+In Google Sheets, jagged arrays behave similarly to regular arrays and are especially useful when combined with [[LAMBDA Helper Functions]].
+In Excel, however, they are generally considered [[bad practice]] due to inconsistent behavior across functions.

 ### Notes